-This technical note is meant to help explain the process of having a field serviceable seal cartridge installed on the Tolomatic Stainless Steel IMA actuators on Raque Food Systems Filler Machines.
-This design change was implemented to provide a field replaceable seal option to further prevent water intrusion leading to extended service life.
+This technical note is meant to inform and explain the process of having a seal cartridge installed on the Tolomatic Stainless Steel IMA actuators.
+These actuators are installed on Raque Food Systems Filler Machines.
+This design change was implemented to remove the existing seal arrangement with one that is field replaceable.
+It will also further prevent water intrusion leading to extended service life.

 No immediate action is required.
-As of 09/01/2020 Tolomatic implemented a seal change to further enhance sealing performance.
-(ADD PHOTO: Old & New Seal Cartridge side by side)
+As of 09/01/2020 Tolomatic implemented a seal change to further enhance serviceability and sealing performance.

+OLD HEAD ASSEMBLY

+NEW HEAD ASSEMBLY

-Existing Raque Food Systems customers can have this seal assembly implemented onto existing units by sending them to Tolomatic for installation.
-Implementation is not required for proper continual operation of existing assemblies.
-This new seal arrangement allows for field replacement of seals as part of a regular preventative maintenance schedule.
+Existing Raque Food Systems customers can have this seal assembly implemented onto existing units.
+To do so they must be sent back to Tolomatic for installation.
+Implementation of this new seal cartridge is not required for proper continual operation of existing assemblies.
+This new arrangement allows for field replacement of seals as part of a regular preventative maintenance schedule.

-Requirements:
+Procedures

-No Action is Required
+No Action is required for existing assemblies

-Tolomatic IMA-S actuators in service prior to 12/31/2018
+For Tolomatic IMA-S actuators in service prior to 12/31/2018

-Obtain an authorized RMA# from Raque Food Systems, and return unit directly to Tolomatic for refurbishment with field serviceable seal cartridge.
+Obtain an authorized RMA# (Return Materials Authorization Number) from Raque Food Systems

-For units requiring additional repair please advise Raque Food Systems of this at the time of requesting RMA
+Please be prepared to provide part number and serial number at the time of requesting RMA number

+Return unit directly to Tolomatic for refurbishment with field serviceable seal cartridge.

+Units must be shipped to the following address with proper marking of the RMA number

+Tolomatic Inc.

+Attn: RMA# Rxxxx

+3800 County Road 116

+Hamel, MN 55340

+USA

 **Refurbishment Fee(s) may apply from Raque Foods**

+For units requiring additional repair please advise Raque Food Systems of this at the time of requesting an RMA

+If actuator is not functioning properly, obtain an authorized Tolomatic RMA# from Raque Food Systems, and return unit directly to Tolomatic for evaluation

+Units must be shipped to the following address with proper marking of the RMA number

 Tolomatic Inc.

 Attn: RMA# Rxxxx

 3800 County Road 116

 Hamel, MN 55340

 USA

-If actuator is not functioning properly, obtain an authorized Tolomatic RMA# from Raque Food Systems, and return unit directly to Tolomatic for evaluation.

-If actuator is found to be non-economical to repair, Raque Food Systems will provide a quote for a replacement actuator, including the field serviceable seal cartridge.

 If actuator can be repaired, Raque Food Systems will provide a quote for repair, including the field serviceable seal cartridge.

+If actuator is found to be non-economical to repair, Raque Food Systems will provide a quote for an updated replacement actuator

 Tolomatic IMA-S actuators in service after 01/01/2019

 If actuator is functioning properly, obtain an authorized Tolomatic RMA# from Raque Food Systems, and return unit directly to Tolomatic for refurbishment with field serviceable seal cartridge.

+Please be prepared to provide part number and serial number at the time of requesting RMA number

-**Refurbishment will be covered under warranty by Raque Foods**
+Refurbishment will be covered under warranty by Raque Food systems

-For units manufactured after 09/01/2020 order a new replacement seal cartridge number XXXX through Raque Food Systems
+For units manufactured after 09/01/2020

+Order a new replacement seal cartridge number XXXX through Raque Food Systems

+If actuator is not functioning properly, obtain an authorized Tolomatic RMA# from Raque Food Systems, and return unit directly to Tolomatic for evaluation.

+Please be prepared to provide part number and serial number at the time of requesting RMA number

+Units must be shipped to the following address with proper marking of the RMA number

 Tolomatic Inc.

 Attn: RMA# Rxxxx

 3800 County Road 116

 Hamel, MN 55340

 USA

-If actuator is not functioning properly, obtain an authorized Tolomatic RMA# from Raque Food Systems, and return unit directly to Tolomatic for evaluation.

 If actuator is found to be non-economical to repair, Raque Food Systems will provide a quote for a replacement actuator, including the field serviceable seal cartridge.